NeoZis/pixi-tips/README.md

 2. Rendering `Graphics` on several Samsung devices

 Do you want to use Graphics as an overlay?
-However, a bug appears only on some Samsung devices when QA creates it.
-There is a [solution](https://github.com/pixijs/pixijs/issues/8315).
+However, a bug was created by the QA engineer in Jira, with a description stating 'appears only on some Samsung devices.'
+Fortunately, there is a [solution](https://github.com/pixijs/pixijs/issues/8315).

 ```
 const ctx = Texture.WHITE.baseTexture.resource.source.getContext("2d");